wkabi/Tortuosity-Supervised-Multi-Class-Classification-of-Retinal-Fundus-Data/README.md

 Notes:
 - This repository is not for commercial use/purpose.
 - It can be used for research purpose (only).
+- If you utilize this repository that will lead to any publication, please cite this repository.
 - If you utilize this repository that will lead to any publication, please cite the following papers those are most relevant.
 Details can be found from my Google Scholar page (https://scholar.google.com/citations?user=3rrT0vgAAAAJ&hl=en).
 1. IDF21-0299 An automatic deep learning-based system for screening and management of DME.
 2. Automatic screening and progress with AI-assisted OCT in retinal macular oedema detection.